Shravani-CV/Financial-Corpus-AI-Model/README.md

 # Financial-Corpus-AI-Model
+Introducing Financial Corpus AI, This is a model which predicts and classifies the larger Dataset into a table of simplified dataset.
 Financial Corpus AI Model is a Multi-Source Entity-Level AI Model which Categorize the financial Article dataset.
-Upload your financial article and this AI Model will assign the category according to the closest match.
+Upload your financial article(can be Large amount of dataset) and this AI Model will assign the category according to the closest match by using Random Forest Classification algorithm.
 ## Data Set: Kaggle
 ## algorithm: Random Forest Classification
 ## Frameworks: Scikit-learn, Gravity AI